• Follow Us

 The Jagannath Bari Temple

-This famous temple of Agartala is situated on the Ujjayanta palace ground.
+This famous temple of Agartala is situated on the Ujjayanta palace grounds.
 Jagannath Temple is dedicated to the Hindu deities of Lord Jagannath, Balabhadra and Subhadra.
 The religious importance of this place has turned it into a must-visit place in the city.
-It is said and believed that the famous Neelmadhav idol of the Jagannath Temple of puri was given to the puri temple from this Jagannath bari in Agartala.
-The structure of the temple is beautiful and displays the subtle architectural greatness of the construction.
+It is believed that the famous Neelmadhav idol of the Jagannath Temple of Puri was given to the Puri temple from this Jagannath Bari in Agartala.
+The temple is beautiful and displays the subtle architectural greatness of the construction.
 The confluence of Islamic and Hindu architectural styles in the construction of the temple is simply eye-catching.
 The evening arati here is a spectacular sight.
 The devotion and offerings of the worshippers during arati evoke a deep sense of spiritual feelings inside.
-The Ratha Yatra here is also very famous and a grand sight to watch.
+The Ratha Yatra here is also very famous and a grand sight.
 There is a festival that happens every year during the Ratha Yatra which is considered one of the most important festivals in the region.
 The spontaneous participation from the common public apart from the devotees marks the significance and popularity of the annual rath yatra here.
 The temple opens at 4 am every day and remains open till 2 pm.
 It opens again at 4 pm and remains open till 9 pm.

 Heritage Park